-We should recognize that most of our patients will come to us for a Thai Massage session because they experience some kind of unease, dis-ability or physical pain(s).
+We should recognize that many of our clients will come to us for a Thai Massage session because they experience some kind of unease, dis-ability or physical pain(s).

-There are also patients who “only come to get a massage,” just for relaxation, or perhaps out of prevention of illness, or maybe to increase their flexibility, or for whatever other motives not related to therapy, but on the whole this group will be a minority.
+There are also patients who only come to get a massage for relaxation, or perhaps out of prevention of illness, or maybe to increase their flexibility, or for whatever other motives not related to therapy, but in my Thai Massage practice this group was always a minority.

 Generally, we could say that people want to move and they want to move pain-free and freely, being able to use the maximum functionality, possibilities and capacities of their body.

-Before going more in detail on possible Therapy methods and techniques, we’ll briefly repeat the more general characteristics of Thai Massage (TM):
+Before going more in detail on possible therapy methods and techniques, we’ll briefly repeat the more general characteristics of Thai Massage:

-o Although there exists a solid Thai diagnostic tradition, an important part of our diagnosis will also be based on experience and intuition.
+- Although there exists a solid Thai diagnostic tradition, an important part of our diagnosis will also be based on experience and intuition;

-o We’ll usually apply a full-body massage and only in addition we give specific Thai Massage therapy aimed at certain body parts or bodily systems.
+- We’ll usually apply a full-body massage and only in addition we give specific Thai Massage therapy aimed at certain body parts or bodily systems.

 Furthermore, Traditional Thai Massage benefits overall health by:

-- inducing better alignment and balance of the skeletal structure
+- inducing better alignment and balance of the skeletal structure;

-- relieving muscular and joint tensions and pains
+- relieving muscular and joint tensions and pains;

-- balancing the body’s energy system (function equilibrium)
+- balancing the body’s energy system (function equilibrium);

-o calming the nervous system and promotes a deep sense of
+- calming the nervous system and promotes a deep sense of relaxation (reduces Stress);

-- allowing for a significant release of deep, emotional distress
+- allowing for a significant release of deep emotional distress

-- stimulating blood circulation (nutrition/healing) and lymph drainage (detox)
+- stimulating blood circulation (nutrition/healing) and lymph drainage (detox);

 It’s important to have this information in order for us to diagnose the receiver’s problems, to know how we will approach the receiver and which techniques and/or exercises we can or can not use and if we need to be extra careful with (certain parts of) the body or even avoid working with certain parts.
 Also sometimes it will turn out that we can not give a session.